Sweet Cornbread Recipe

 I was at a church function and our friends said his mom was famous for her cornbread so of course I had to try it.
 It tasted like cake.
 I like cake.

 Turns out it was actually made WITH a cake mix – go figure.
-So yes, I like my cornbread sweet but not quite that sweet.
+So yes, I like my cornbread on the sweeter side but not quite that sweet.
 Almost.
 Next recipe.

 I’ve tried recipe after recipe and almost settled on one.

-Until I happened to be at my friend’s house and her mom was telling me how good her cornbread recipe was and that it was sweet like Marie Calendar’s.
+Until I happened to be at my friend’s house and her mom was telling me how hers was the best cornbread recipe was and that it was sweet like Marie Calendar’s.

 It was kind of like when I was trying on wedding dresses.
 I found a lot that I liked but didn’t LOVE.
 They were all just missing that little something.